 2007: The three day Metula Poetry Festival comes to an end.

-2007(7th of Sivan, 5767): Philip M. Kaiser, a retired diplomat and high-ranking Labor Department official who served as an ambassador to four nations, died of aspiration pneumonia at
+2007(7th of Sivan, 5767): Ninety-three year old Philip M. Kaiser, a retired diplomat and high-ranking Labor Department official who served as an ambassador to four nations passed away today.

 2008 (5768): Finish Vayikra, Book of Leviticus

-Jewish community watches with pride as Dan Abramson takes part in the graduation ceremonies at Cedar Rapids .
-Kennedy High School
+2008: The Cedar Rapids Jewish community watches with pride as Dan Abramson takes part in the graduation ceremonies at Kennedy High School.

 2009(1st of Sivan, 5769): Rosh Chodesh Sivan